-What was Jesus really like?
-How different were His teachings compared to that of His disciples?
+What was Jesus really like and how different were His teachings compared to those of His disciples?
 If we only used the four Gospels as our example to follow the Lord, would they be enough?
-For the next little while, we will look closely at Jesus’ sermons, His interactions with people, His take on the Scriptures and His views of the society and culture of His day.
-How He related to the people, politics, and issues in His world, plays a huge part in how we relate to them, as His followers, in our world.
+For the next little while, we will look closely at Jesus’ sermons, His interactions with people, His take on the Scriptures, and His views of the society and culture of His day.
+How He related to the people, politics, and issues in His world plays a huge part in how we relate to them, as His followers, in our world.

-You might be surprised to discover that James and John, the “Sons of Thunder” as Jesus called them, were His cousins.
-The next few Scriptures make this clear.
+You might be surprised to discover that James and John, the “Sons of Thunder,” as Jesus called them, were His cousins.
+The following Scriptures make this clear.

-Now we know who John was and why Jesus loved him so (John 13:23, John 21:20).
-He was family.
-It is easy now to see why James and John left their father Zebedee to follow Jesus.
-It wasn’t a random event where some guy comes to their fishing boat, preaches and says, “Come follow me!”
-People don’t up and leave their livelihood to follow a stranger.
+It wasn’t a random event where some strange guy comes to their fishing boat, preaches, and says, “Come follow me!”
+People don’t get up and leave their livelihood to follow a stranger.
 But they do when they know the background of that stranger.
-They do when they’ve heard the stories growing up about his conception and birth.
-They follow because they know who He is.
-And that is where John begins his gospel – with Jesus’ identity.
+They do when they’ve heard the stories growing up about His conception and birth.
+They follow Him because they know God has created Him for a special purpose.
+And that is where John begins his gospel—with Jesus’ identity.
 And that is where we will start too.

 Who is Jesus?

 “In the beginning was the Word, and the Word was with God, and the Word was God.
 He was in the beginning with God.
 All things were made through Him, and without Him, nothing was made that was made.
 In Him was life, and the life was the light of men.
 And the light shines in the darkness, and the darkness did not comprehend it” (John 1:1–5).

 “And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only-begotten of the Father, full of grace and truth” (John 1:14).